Consider donating!

 Diabetes is the leading cause of blindness in adults under 65 years of age.

-Diabetes accounts for 40% of kidney failure and 50% of non-traumatic amputations.
+In Canada, Diabetes accounts for 40% of heart attacks and 50% of non-traumatic amputations.

 Source : Diabetes Québec.